 2. Why can you be refused to register a trademark in Turkey?

 In Turkey, trademark registration may be denied for either absolute or relative reasons.
-Absolute reasons stem from objective criteria, while relative grounds examine the possibility of confusion with an existing trademark.
+Absolute reasons stem from objective criteria, while relative grounds examine the possibility of confusion with an existing trademark or a right holder.
+Absolute refusal reasons are directly taken into account by TürkPatent during the trademark examination stage.
+On the other hand, in order for a trademark to be refused based on relative refusal grounds, an objection by third parties who may be harmed is required.
 So, before applying, it’s worth searching for the trademark in the Turkey trademark database.

-Absolute reasons for the refusal can be the following:
+Absolute reasons for a trademark refusal can be the following:

 - Trademarks that lack uniqueness or distinctiveness;